Updating Connectivity Plug-ins for Account Error Codes

 For details about updating parser plug-ins for parser-level error codes, see Updating Parser Plug-ins for Parser Error Codes.

-For further help with import error codes or mapping scenarios, see Bank Import Error Codes (Reference).
+For more information about import error codes or mapping scenarios, see Bank Import Error Codes (Reference).
 If you need assistance, contact NetSuite Support.